 When will we learn to pull our purple pads out of their miniature black body bags?

 Tear the newspaper off these packets of tampons,

 When will we learn to take back our shame?

-Aditi Gupta, co-founder of ‘Menstrupedia’ and author of ‘Menstrupedia Comics’ that has taken over 18 countries by storm, aims to create a friendly yet informative discussion about menstruation and strives to include people like you and me in the ‘Period Positive’ movement.
+Aditi Gupta, co-founder of ‘Menstrupedia’ and author of ‘Menstrupedia Comics,’ who has taken over 18 countries by storm, aims to create a friendly yet informative discussion about menstruation and strives to include people like you and me to join the ‘Period Positive’ movement.

 In a casual conversation with Aditi, I realized how a bodily function can be twisted and manipulated to gain control over women and why there is an urgent need to break the taboo over menstruation.